paspf/CoviDus/README.md

 CoviDus uses the Robert Koch-Institut API by Marlon Lückert.

 ## Background
-The application was developed as part of a study project by Pascal Pfeiffer, Jannis Weber and Jens Gräfe.
+The initial version of CoviDus was developed as part of a study project by Jannis Weber, Jens Gräfe and Pascal Pfeiffer.
 The aim was to develop a simple, resource-friendly application that displays the current infection situation at a user-adjustable place of residence.